pascalvanderheiden/ais-sync-pattern-la-std-vnet/README.md

 In my journey I ran into some networking related issue's.
 When you are deploying APIM in external mode, everything routes through the VNET.
 So, this means you still have to open some ports in the Network Security Groups attached to the APIM Subnet, in order to get API Management running appropiattely.
 Here is a [link](https://docs.microsoft.com/en-us/azure/api-management/api-management-using-with-vnet?tabs=stv2#control-plane-ip-addresses) which tells you which ports to open.

 For deployment I choose to do it all in Bicep templates.
-I haven't done a lot with Bicep yet, so it's about time I do.
 I got most of my examples from [here](https://github.com/Azure/bicep/tree/main/docs/examples).

 For deploying the Logic App (Standard) via [Github Actions](https://github.com/Azure/logicapps/tree/master/github-sample).
 For deploying the Logic App (Standard) via [Azure DevOps](https://github.com/Azure/logicapps/tree/master/azure-devops-sample).